Jack Ritchie: Family

 Ritchie and his wife lived in various Milwaukee locales throughout the 1950s.
 Their first home together was a secluded log cabin on Washington Island.
 With the birth of their first child in 1957, the Ritchies relocated to a larger house on the island.
 In 1964, they moved back to the mainland, living in a farmhouse just west of Jefferson and raising a family of four children.

 While his wife took part-time work to supplement the family income, Jack dedicated himself to the writing of stories.
 Ritchie moved to Fort Atkinson, Wisconsin after he and his wife divorced in 1978.

 Interests

 Ritchie was an avid reader of non-fiction books and had a particular interest in history.
 He was also a fan of word puzzles and did the crossword in the Milwaukee Journal religiously.
 When asked about influences on his work, Ritchie stated that he admired the writings of Agatha Christie, John D. MacDonald, Raymond Chandler, and Donald E. Westlake.

 Death

 Shortly after completing his only novel, Tiger Island, Jack Ritchie died of a heart attack at the Veterans Administration Hospital in Milwaukee.
 Ritchie was given a private, military funeral in Milwaukee on April 27, 1983.

 Career

 Short stories

+When it was all over, only two people remained on the face of the earth.
+After twenty years, the older man died.